Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ## Quick Start

 1. Ensure you have [Node.js](https://nodejs.org/en/download) version 18 or later installed.
-2. Download and unzip the source code archive file from [here](https://github.com/NUS-CS3213-AY2425S2/bug-analysis-project-group-13/releases/latest).
+2. Download and unzip the source code archive file from [here](https://github.com/Gra7ityIC3/bug-analysis-website/releases/latest).
 3. Download the `.env` file from [Google Drive](https://drive.google.com/file/d/1h-SdR_qSfQC5Fzs8qkBQ3JCDehea29-l/view?usp=sharing) and save it in the `backend/` directory.

    > When downloading the `.env` file, make sure the filename includes the leading `.`

 4. Open two command terminals and `cd` to the project directory.

-   On the first terminal, run the following commands:
+   In the first terminal, run the following commands:

    ```
    cd frontend